How many tools a small guesthouse actually needs

 - A review request 48 hours after check-out.

 Your team can send all those messages by hand.
 It will take 5-10 minutes per booking.
-Multiply by 1,500 annual bookings and that is 200-300 hours of work a year.
+Multiply by 1,500 annual bookings and that is 125 to 250 hours of work a year.
 Either you automate it and reclaim that time for things technology cannot do, or you keep paying for it in hours.

 The following tools get sold often to accommodations of this size and, in most cases, do not bring enough value to justify the cost:

-- A sophisticated RMS with automated pricing: for a 14-room hostel, a manual weekly review with good judgment usually performs the same or better at zero added cost.
+- A sophisticated RMS with automated pricing: for a 14-room guesthouse, a manual weekly review with good judgment usually performs the same or better at zero added cost.

-- An advanced CRM with complex segmentation: a small hostel does not have the repeat-client volume to justify a CRM with advanced marketing modules.
+- An advanced CRM with complex segmentation: a small guesthouse does not have the repeat-client volume to justify a CRM with advanced marketing modules.
 A clean database in the PMS is usually enough.

-- A dedicated mobile app for guests: outside very specific cases, guests do not download apps for small hostels.
+- A dedicated mobile app for guests: outside very specific cases, guests do not download apps for small guesthouses.
 WhatsApp and browser-based check-in cover the same ground at no cost.

 What happens when pieces are missing